A transformative learning journey with Bath Spa University prioritises inclusive teaching

 Mental health

 University can be a stressful and challenging environment for staff and students.
-Mental health support is provided to students by Bath Spa's Student Wellbeing Services, and support for staff is outlined on this Mental Health Awareness site (requires BSU login).
+Mental health interventions and support for students is provided by Bath Spa's Student Wellbeing Services, and support for staff is outlined on this Mental Health Awareness site (requires BSU login).

 Some resources are: